IM-TWIN/BLE-Android-Plugin/README.md

 - Android Android Platform and SDK Tools (versions of the Android SDK Build Tools, Android SDK Platform Tools, SDK command line tools, NKD etc)
 - Java SDK Version Installed on the System

+### Installing Android Studio

+This project has been created and tested with Android Studio version 4.2.1 and it is recommended to use this version to avoid problems.
+Go to the [download archive](https://developer.android.com/studio/archive?hl=it) and look for version 4.2.1 and download your platform-specific version.
+The first time you launch Android Studio you have to configure the SDK Platforms and SDK Tools using the SDK manager.
+To do that choose "configure" option in lower right of the wellcome screen.
+In the SDK Platform section select version 33, 11, 10 and apply changes.
+In the SDK Tools section select Android SDK Build tools, NDK, Android SDK command line tools, CMAke, Android SKD Platform Tools (some of these may already be installed) and apply changes.

 ### Building the plugin in Android Studio